 - Graze on Main—Wytheville

 - Three L’il Pigs—Daleville

 Bonus Destinations: The George Washington and Jefferson National Forests cover hundreds of miles of Virginia, and there is plenty to keep you busy the entire vacation.
-Relax in the natural hot springs of Jefferson Pools, located in Warm Springs just a few minutes from the iconic Homestead Resort.
 Stop by Burke’s Garden in Tazewell, an awe-inspiring mountain-ringed valley known as “God’s Thumbprint because of its aerial appearance.
-If you’re a film buff, plan a visit to Mountain Lake Lodge, the film location of the 1986 movie “Dirty Dancing” (this year just happens to be the film’s 30th anniversary!).
+If you’re a film buff, plan a visit to Mountain Lake Lodge, the film location of the 1986 movie “Dirty Dancing”.
 The resort also offers all kinds of fun activities for both the kids and the adults, including zip-lining, a five-story water slide, archery tag, and Bubble Ball, where teams compete in giant inflatable body balls.